opentaps/open-climate-investing/book/New-Technologies.md

 ### Planet Crypto

-_Luke Skyewalker: I feel the Force!_
+_Luke Skywalker: I feel the Force!_
 _Obi-Wan Kenobi: But you cannot control it!_

 There's been a disturbance in climate finance.
 The long obscure world of carbon offsets has collided with the red hot crypto universe.
 The new technorati are turning to offsets as no less than a way to overturn the existing economy and financial markets.
 They want to usher in a new world order of "regenerative finance" to heal (or, as they prefer, "unf*ck") the planet.
 Their manifesto could be summed up as the following: